-My dad yearned to be a doctor from the moment he saw ol’ Doc Weeks, the county physician, set a leg.
+My dad yearned to become a doctor from the moment he saw Doc Weeks, the county physician, set a leg.
 At 16, he thumbed his way from Talking Rock, Georgia, to Atlanta, where he worked as an office boy.
 He was in a hurry; Pearl Harbor had ignited the war, and like millions, he was eager to serve.
-Dad’s youthful impatience wore down his father, who finally signed the papers so Dad could enlist at 17.
+Dad’s youthful impatience wore down his father, who finally signed the papers so he could enlist at 17.

 He tested to be an airplane mechanic.
-Nevertheless, my father bumped into some brass and flatly told them he didn’t want to fight the war with a toolbox.
-He ended up as a pharmacist’s mate on an LST (landing ship tank).
+Nevertheless, Dad bumped into some brass and flatly told them he didn’t want to fight the war with a toolbox.
+He ended up as a pharmacist’s mate on a landing ship tank (LST).
 It was his first crack at hands-on healing.
 Covered in blood and with a limited amount of morphine, he treated wounded soldiers on D-Day—and pulled the dead off Utah Beach.

 Dad transferred to the Pacific Theater.
 The typhoons terrified more than the kamikazes.
-The LST crew could bellow clouds of smoke to camouflage the ship from divine-wind suicide, but they could not hide from nature’s fury.
+The LST crew burned oil, billowing clouds of smoke to camouflage the ship from divine-wind suicide, but they could not hide from nature’s fury.

 A typhoon’s roar deafened, with seas crashing all around.
-In the valley between 35-foot waves, my dad and his mates would stare up at a wall of water curving overhead.
-Then the ship would ride almost perpendicular, surviving the crest before tossed into another valley.
+In the valley between 35-foot waves, the sailors stared up at a wall of water curving overhead.
+Then the ship rode almost perpendicular, surviving the crest before tossed into another valley.

 My father could not bear what was to come.
-He would scoop up a few gentle creatures and stow them in his locker.
-Then the typhoon would rage again, battering most birds to death against the ship.
+He scooped up a few gentle creatures and stowed them in shoeboxes below.
+The typhoon raged again, battering most birds to death against the ship.

-Life, after all, in the madness of death and destruction.
+Life, after all, in the madness of death.